 - Click the green banner at the bottom of the page to display the Assessment Navigation form.

-- Click the icons in the tree to expand the nodes in the tree and display any relationships or references to the topics and sub-topics added to scope.
+- Click the icons in the tree to expand its nodes and display any relationships or references to the scoped topics and sub-topics.

-- Click the names of the topics and sub-topics in the tree to review them, and review any applicable requirements in the palette.
+- Click the topics and sub-topics names in the tree to review them and any applicable requirements in the palette.

 Instances cannot be deselected from the scoping form.
 To remove instances from the scope, click the green banner at the top of the page, then click Remove From Scope beside the instances in the Assessments sections.

-- Click Confirm Scope, then click Review Objects to decide whether or not to display the Review Objects page.
+- Click Confirm Scope, then click Review Objects to decide whether to display the Review Objects page.

-- Optional: If you would like to use the version of only one object that is currently being used by another assessment, click Assessments on the applicable object then check Link to Existing.
+- Optional: If you would like to use the version of only one object currently being used by another assessment, click Assessments on the applicable object then check Link to Existing.